Table Of Contents

 Plus, two pillars flank the stele pavilion– these obelisks are common sights in royal tombs, as they represent the candles showing the emperor the right way to enter into the afterlife.

 Walking 200 feet to the west, you’ll reach the final point in the necropolis.
 The Buu Thanh brick wall encircles the emperor’s sepulcher.
 The tomb, almost alone among this imperial tomb’s structures, was designed in a simple and modest style.

 Actually, the emperor is not buried under this tomb.
 Instead, when Tu Duc passed away, he was buried secretly somewhere in Hue.
 So the location of the emperor’s coffin is still a mystery until now.

-As you know, Kien Phuc, Tu Duc’s adoptive son grave is in Tu Duc’s tomb complex as well.
-His grave occupying a small area about 500 feet to the North of the Xung Khiem pavilion.
+As you know, Kien Phuc, Tu Duc’s adoptive son’s grave is in Tu Duc’s tomb complex as well.
+His grave occupies a small area about 500 feet to the North of the Xung Khiem Pavilion.
 Moreover, Tu Duc’s empress is also buried across the lake, 500 feet to the west of Kien Phuc’s tomb.

 - View more: Top Hue Royal Tombs You Must Visit